-Yup!
 I know where they’ve been and when they’ve been there.
 It’s like tracking wild animals and being happy with just a glimpse of them once in a while.

-Well, there’s the food missing from the fridge every morning, the bread crumbs and food residue on the counter, the empty juice jug left in the fridge, the kettle left out after being used, the silver coins missing from our ‘loose change’ jar, the empty toilet paper roll, the lack of hot water in the shower, the unflushed toilet, and in Erin’s case the blank spaces where food used to be in the pantry… I could go on and on.
+Well, there’s the food missing from the fridge or cupboard, the bread crumbs and food residue on the counter, the empty juice jug left in the fridge, the kettle left out after being used, the silver coins missing from our ‘loose change’ jar, the empty toilet paper roll, the lack of hot water in the shower, the unflushed toilet, and in Erin’s case the blank spaces where food used to be in the pantry… I could go on and on.

 Luckily for them (and me), I remember what it’s like to want to leave the nest.
 I understand the need for independence and to stretch the cord to it’s most taut without actually breaking it.

 They’re both doing very well now.